This page provides detailed information about this publication. Please click on any text which is underlined to find more information.

 Primary / Elementary School Age,

-Please note that Research Autism is unable to supply publications unless we are listed as the publisher.
-However, if you are a UK resident you may be able to obtain them from your local public library, your college library, The National Autistic Society's Library (Open in new window) or direct from the publisher.
+Please note that we are unable to supply publications unless we are listed as the publisher.
+However, if you are a UK resident you may be able to obtain them from your local public library, your college library or direct from the publisher.